shuai620/NUC7i7BNH/README.md

 + Enable build-in microphone by changing "layout-ID=15".

-+ Inject CPU power management data in CPUFriendDataProvider.kext, thanks to https://github.com/corpnewt/CPUFriendFriend
++ Inject CPU power management data in CPUFriendDataProvider.kext, thanks to https://github.com/corpnewt/CPUFriendFriend.
+Or use ssdtPRGen.sh to generate ssdt.aml, https://github.com/Piker-Alpha/ssdtPRGen.sh

 + Intel wireless card driver for Monterey and Big Sur can be found in https://github.com/OpenIntelWireless/itlwm